 - NRF based discovery, can be based on HPLMN of the UE.

-- V-SMF locally provisioned charging characteristics.
+- CHF address(es) in V-SMF locally provisioned charging characteristics.

 In local breakout scenario with architecture in Figure 4.2.6a, the V-CHF may select H-CHF based on the following and with this priority order (highest to lowest):